MeenaSunderam/responsibleai/README.md

 >     !pip install opacus

+2.Interpretability is calculated usig [Captum](https://captum.ai/).
+Install Captum

+>     !pip install captum

 3.Responsible index is calcualted using ResponsibleML.
 Install ResponsibleML

 >     !pip install -i https://test.pypi.org/simple/ spectre

 ## How it works

-1. AI Governance SPECTRE is the overarching framework for responsible AI
+1. AI Governance is the overarching framework for responsible AI
-2. SPECTRE is across 7 dimensions - Security, Privacy, Explainability, Trust, bias and Emissions
+2. Responsible AI is across 7 dimensions - Security, Privacy, Explainability, Trust, bias and Emissions
 3. Current Framework support the above 4 for calculating RAI index
-4. SPETRE has
+4. Responsible AI has
     a.
 Model List (list of all models that you created for calculating RAI Index)
     b.
 Models - every model created by you for the use case.